jgiacomini/Tiny.RestClient/README.md

 compression.AddAcceptEncodingHeader = true;
 ```

-You can add it for deflate all request like below :
+You can add it for deflate all requests like below :
 ```cs
 var compression = client.Settings.Compressions["deflate"];
 compression.AddAcceptEncodingHeader = true;